nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     ![](images/editJohnYeo.png)

-   > :bulb: For more information on changing the viewing modes in TutorAid, you can refer to the detailed documentation for [List](#listing-all-students-and-lessons-list) commands.
+    You can then key in the `list -a` into the Command Box and press ENTER to return back to your original view.

 ### 4.2: Adding a lesson and editing its details
 {:.no_toc}
-Now that you have added your first student (and perhaps a few others too), let us add some lessons to TutorAid.
-We will start by adding a lesson named _History 1_ into TutorAid with the following details:
+Now that you have added your first student (and perhaps a few others too), it is time to add a lesson to TutorAid.
+Let us add a lesson named _History 1_ into TutorAid with the following details:
 * Lesson timing: 10AM - 11AM on Mondays
 * Lesson capacity: 10 students